-Local directors/producers Carol Dennis and Stan Coleman are spearheading a new theatre project in the Eugene/Springfield area called Minority Voices Theatre (MVT).
-This new company will produce staged readings of plays that tell the stories of communities that don’t often see themselves represented on our local stages.
+In January, 2017, local directors/producers Carol Dennis and Stan Coleman spearheaded a new theatre project in the Eugene/Springfield area called Minority Voices Theatre.
+MVT, a project of The Very Little Theatre, produces staged readings of plays that tell the stories of communities that don’t often see themselves represented on our local stages.

 “Theatre can give people a sense of belonging, but only if they actually see themselves represented,” says Dennis.

 In the Eugene/Springfield area, there has not been a lot of chance for people from underrepresented communities to feel that kind of inclusion.
 “It’s very difficult for local theatre companies to produce plays that feature characters of color or focus on the stories of minority communities,” explains Dennis.
 “The pool of experienced actors here is not very diverse.”

 However, creating staged reading of plays can use community members with little or no theatre experience who are willing to learn the techniques of a staged reading.

 Co-founder Coleman explains, “Doing staged readings will create opportunities to perform plays with minimal rehearsal time and low productions costs – and maybe help determine if the local community has the resources to create a full-scale production.”